Soul food: Slavery

 Pork and corn were two staple items in the Southern United States for both slave owners and slaves.
 Many of the foods integral to the cuisine originated in the limited foodstuffs that poor southern subsistence farmers had at hand.
-This in turn was reflected in the rations given to enslaved people their enslavers.
-Enslaved people were typically given a peck of cornmeal and 3–4 pounds of pork per week, and those rations formed the basis of African American soul food.
+This in turn was reflected in the rations given to enslaved people—typically a peck of cornmeal and 3–4 pounds of pork per week—and those rations formed the basis of African American soul food.
 Most enslaved people needed to consume a high-calorie diet to replenish the calories spent working long days in the fields or performing other physically arduous tasks.
 The slave owners would have smoked ham and corn pudding while the enslaved were left with the offal.
 The leftovers and scraps from meals cooked for the "big houses" (plantation houses) were called "juba" by the enslaved.
 They were put in troughs on Sundays for the slaves to eat.
 The term "juba" occurs in numerous African languages, and folk knowledge records that early on it had the meaning of "little bits" of food.

 Archaeological and historical research concerning slave cabins in the Southern United States indicates that enslaved African Americans used bowls more often than flatware and plates, suggesting that they primarily made stews and "gumbo" for meals, using local ingredients gathered in nature, vegetables grown in their gardens, and leftover animal scraps rejected by their enslavers.
 This process allowed enslaved people to create new dishes, for which they developed a variety of ways to season and add spice using hot sauces they prepared.
 The research shows that white plantation families more often used plates and flatware, indicating that they ate meals consisting of individual cuts of meats and vegetables that were not blended into one dish like the stews made by enslaved people.
 Enslaved people living on plantations located along the Atlantic coast developed a diversity of foodways enabled by their access to seafood.